 Many people need to take vitamin D supplements.
 Getting enough exposure to sunlight may be difficult, especially because the skin also needs to be protected from sun damage.
 Natural foods rarely contains enough vitamin D to compensate for lack of sunlight.

 Vitamin D supplements are particularly important for people who are at risk (such as people who are older, housebound, or living in long-term care facilities).
-To prevent deficiency, older people should usually take 800 units of vitamin D daily in supplements.
+To prevent deficiency, older people should usually take 20 micrograms [800 units] of vitamin D daily in supplements.
 Higher doses are rarely needed.

 Commercially available liquid milk (but not cheese or yogurt) is fortified with vitamin D in the United States and Canada.
 Many other countries do not fortify milk with vitamin D. Breakfast cereals may also be fortified.